Resources for community groups to help make change happen at the local level

-We think the Garden City Principles are a useful way to think about the mixture of ingredients needed to create healthy, thriving places.
+At the TCPA, we think the Garden City Principles are a useful way to think about the mixture of ingredients needed to create healthy, thriving places.
 They touch upon everything from equitable local economies, vibrant and inclusive social and cultural spaces, to the restoration of nature and the sustainability of our planet.

-Practical Hope pamphlet
+Practical Hope community guides

-Growing the Practical Hope case study library
+Practical Hope case studies

 Resources